Meet Roopa Basrur: Senior Director, Data Management

 - How has Parexel supported your career development?

 I joined Parexel as an Associate Director and while I have progressed into successive roles over the years, I think it is the experiences and opportunities that I have had that are most important.
 I was nominated for the Women in Leadership program a few years ago and spent a year with women from across the world in a mentoring and leadership development program.
-My recent move into data management was a conscious move to enhance my skills and the work that I am fortunate to be able to do in the India leadership team and various D&I committees all help to increase my experience.
+My recent move into data management was a conscious move to enhance my skills and the work that I am fortunate to be able to do in the India leadership team and various D&I committees all help to enhance my skills.

 - How would you describe what it’s like to work at Parexel and what’s it like working with your colleagues?